viamrobotics/docs/docs/components/sensor/_index.md

 weight: 70
 no_list: true
 type: "docs"
-description: "A device that sends information about the outside world to the computer controlling a robot."
+description: "A device that sends information about the outside world to the computer controlling a machine."
 tags: ["sensor", "components"]
 icon: "/icons/components/sensor.svg"
 images: ["/icons/components/sensor.svg"]